-- Which tool categories exist (from ChatGPT to auto-apply bots and hybrid assistants)
+- Which tool categories exist (from ChatGPT to auto-apply bots)

 - What makes the European and DACH job market special